dmbarbour/glas/docs/GlasDesign.md

         type Tree = ((1 + Tree) * (1 + Tree))
             a binary tree is pair of optional binary trees

 A binary tree can easily represent a pair `(a, b)`, either type `(a + b)`, or unit `()`.

-However, glas systems often favor labeled data as more human meaningful and openly extensible.
-Labels can be encoded into a *path* into the tree.
-For example, 'data' might be encoded as UTF-8 into the path '01100100 01100001 01110100 01100001' where '0' and '1' represent left and right branches into a binary tree.
+However, glas systems will favor labeled data as more human meaningful and extensible.
+We will encode labels as a left-right-left path into a binary tree.
+Words such as 'height' and 'weight' can be encoded into the path using UTF-8, allowing dictionaries such as `(height:180, weight:200)` to be encoded as [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+An open variant can be encoded as a singleton dictionary.

-A dictionary such as `(height:180, weight:200, ...)` contains many labeled values, implementing a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
-To support iteration over dictionary keys, we'll add a NULL separator '00000000' between the label and data.
-That is, the ':' is actually encoded as a NULL, and NULL should not appear within labels.
-A labeled variant type is effectively a dictionary that contains exactly one label from a known set.

-To efficiently represent dictionaries and variants, we must compactly encode non-branching sequences of bits.
+To efficiently represent dictionaries and variants, we must compactly encode non-branching sequences.
 A viable runtime representation is closer to:

-        type Tree = (Stem * Node)       // as a struct type Stem = uint64              // encoding 0..63 bits
+        type Tree = (Stem * Node)       // as a struct type Stem = uint64              // encodes 0..63 bits
         type Node =
             | Leaf
             | Branch of Tree * Tree     // branch point